 Students must also comply with all tuition assistance and financial aid requirements.
-In compliance with federal regulations, students who have been granted a course extension but who are not enrolled in the following session and who fail to obtain an official Leave of Absence (LOA) will be reported as "withdrawn" to the National Student Clearinghouse and National Student Loan Data System.
-A withdrawal from the university may impact the student's financial aid eligibility, Student Academic Progress (SAP), and planned graduation date.
+In compliance with federal regulations, students who have been granted a course extension but who are not enrolled in the

 If a student requests a course extension for the last course in the degree program, the student will be reported as "withdrawn" to ensure the student enters the grace period for repayment in a timely manner and in compliance with federal regulations.
 Upon completion of the course with a passing grade, the student's status will be updated from "withdrawn" to "graduate."